ishanvohra2/pomodojo/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Node.js (v16 or higher)
+- Node.js (v16 or higher) OR Bun (recommended)
-- npm, yarn, or bun
+- This project uses Bun for faster builds

 ### Installation